 Who’s going to pay the bill?

-As a Patron, you don’t have to put up any cash.
-But you should be able to explain why you think your project is a worthwhile investment.
-Almost all New Patrons projects were realized with mixed funding.
-Right now, the German Federal Cultural Foundation supports the work of our mediators with funding that defrays the costs for all steps up to and including a finalized design.
+Right now, the German Federal Cultural Foundation supports the work of our mediators with funding that defrays the costs for all steps of the running projects up to and including a finalized design.
 As we approach this stage, we look for funding sources to pay for the realization of the work.
 The mediators research cooperation partners, bring in sponsors, and approach the business community and political decision-makers.
 In smaller and economically struggling communities, projects are especially dependent on the broad-based cooperation of local as well as national or international donors and advocates.
 We help bring them on board.
 The goal is for the community rather than a few individuals to take ownership of the finished work.
 Some become municipal property; others are owned by a nonprofit organization or in the care of a museum.

 What does the implementation of a project look like?